tomaki19/git-multi-repo/README.md

 ## Omitting Repositories
 With the `git multi-repo --omit <repository-list>` parameter a list of repsitories can be omitted.<br>The `<repository-list>` needs to be comma separated (e.g. repo0,repo1).

+# Install
+Copy `git-multi-repo` to a directory included in your system PATH and make it executable.

+# Help
+Use the help function for more information:

+    $> git multi-repo -h

+# License
+This software is available under the MIT license.